strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Memory/MemoryAnalysis.md

 ![](attachments/Clipboard_2020-12-09-14-23-17.png)

 The above screenshot is...
 Concerning.
 We would want to look further into this because it is a SMB (port 445) connection to another computer.
-We know it is compromised (because it is a lab) but anytime a "suspect" computer has another open connection to an internal system is, without question, a cause for concern.
+We know it is compromised (because it is a lab) but any time a "suspect" computer has another open connection to an internal system is, without question, a cause for concern.

 Now, let's look at the processes on this system: